Secure Neuroimaging Analysis using Federated Learning with Homomorphic Encryption: Introduction

 Even so, for many tasks, publicly available training data is limited, and vast repositories of raw neuroimaging data may not be shared due to privacy concerns, as well as ethical and legal limitations on data sharing, and patient consent.
 In addition to local regulations that may govern or restrict data transfer, national and international laws, such as HIPAA or the General Data Protection Rule (GDPR) in Europe, severely limit the transfer of personal data across organizations and countries, even when data is anonymized as much as possible.

 Federated learning offers a distributed machine learning training paradigm to perform computations on diverse datasets that may be geographically distributed across the world, or on multiple servers, by relaxing the need to centralize the data in any single location for training or testing.
 A federation consists of a set of learning sites (i.e., learners/clients), each performing computations on its local data, and a centralized controller that integrates information from the participating sites, and coordinates the distributed computation.
-As datasets rapidly increase in size and content, the ability to learn from multiple data sources across the world using remote compute resources can make computations more efficient as data scales and the number of sites increases, while at the same time resulting to more generalizable models.
+The ability to learn from multiple remote data sources results in models that can generalize better than the models learned from a specific data source, while maintaining computational efficiency as the number of sites scales and datasets at each site increase in size and content.